ansible-collections/community.cassandra/roles/cassandra_firewall/README.md

 cassandra_firewall
 ==================

-A simple role to install and configure firewalld with the ports commonly used by Apache Cassandra.
+A simple role to install and configure firewalld with the ports commonly used by Apache Cassandra..

 Requirements
 ------------